Gameplan for Parenting Your Elementary Schooler

 6. Resist the impulse to over-schedule.

 Yesterday was Sunday.
 My husband had to work.
 I felt vaguely guilty when he asked me what the kids and I planned to do.
 I had no plans.
 I was really looking forward to a day without soccer games or music lessons.
 Of course, NYC is on my doorstep, with literally thousands of wonderful, edifying options.
 But -- and I know this is an excuse -- it was raining and by the time we walked the ten minutes to the subway we would have been soaked.
 So while I picked up the house, my kids (ages 5 and 9 when this was written) spent the morning turning our family room into a rain forest, full of cut-out trees and vines and stuffed animals.
-After lunch, he did homework while she did mazes.
+After lunch, he did homework while she did a book of mazes.
 Then she and I read together while he designed a roller coaster at the kitchen table.
 A cozy, quiet, peaceful, fun day with zero electronics.
 An oasis in our jam-packed week.
 Every kid deserves days like these every single week.
 Some people call them "Slow family living."
 I just call them essential.

 7. Limit electronics.

 This is when the habit of reading takes hold, and it can't compete with the lure of electronics.
 Besides, unlimited computer use creates an addiction that will be virtually impossible to break later.
 Of course your child will use the computer, for homework, and increasingly, for fun.
 But unlimited use isn't any better for them than sitting in front of a TV all day.
 Do you really want them to be computer junkies when they're sixteen, or do you want them to be in the school play, building their science fair project, reading Hemingway, dancing, organizing their friends to make pies for the local soup kitchen?